 Section E - Executive Director.

 If the Executive Board deems it to be in the interest of the Association to do so, the Executive Board may designate a person to serve as the Executive Director, with or without compensation.
 The Executive Director will have such powers and perform such duties as the Executive Board may determine consistent with these Bylaws.

 ARTICLE IX - SOLICITOR

 The Executive Board of the Association shall engage an attorney-at-law to provide legal services to the Association and to assist in litigation whenever such assistance is necessary.

-The annual conference of the Association shall be held at such time and place as the President and the Executive Board determine.
-The members of the Association in attendance at any session of the annual conference shall constitute a quorum for any purpose other than amending the Bylaws.
+The annual conference of the Association shall be held at such time, place and in whatever manner the President and the Executive Board determine.
+The members of the Association in attendance at any session of the annual conference shall constitute a quorum.

 Section A - Office.